Image: The Herds en route through Africa. Photo Sylvain Cherkaoui for AP News, 2025.

 CLIMARTE is thrilled to be collaborating with actor and theatre maker Catherine Abigail Ward to amplify the impact of The Herds, a 20,000km journey of art and performative climate action on an unprecedented scale.

-If you would like to make a tax deductible donation to support Catherine’s voluntary performances in The Herds, please click on the below DONATE tab and add ‘The Herds’ in your funds transfer description.
+If you would like to make a tax deductible donation to support Catherine’s voluntary participation in The Herds, please click on the below DONATE tab and add ‘The Herds’ in your funds transfer description.
 Any size donations are more than welcome!

 Image: Ward performing in The Herds, San Fernando, 1 June.
 Photo by Mejorado SR.